oktay-be/aisports-functions/guide.md

     *   `--runtime python39`: Specifies the Python 3.9 runtime.
     *   `--source ai_processor_function/`: Points to the directory containing your function code.
     *   `--entry-point process_ai_batch_request`: Specifies the name of the Python function to execute.
-    *   `--trigger-topic batch-processing-requests`: Configures the function to be triggered by messages on the `batch-processing-requests` Pub/Sub topic.
+    *   `--trigger-topic batch-request-created`: Configures the function to be triggered by messages on the `batch-request-created` Pub/Sub topic.
     *   `--set-env-vars`: No new environment variables are strictly needed here as the GCS paths are passed directly in the Pub/Sub message.
     *   `--service-account=svc-account-aisports@gen-lang-client-0306766464.iam.gserviceaccount.com`: Specifies your existing service account for the function to run under.